 Establish yourself as an expert through blogging

-Having a blog does two things for you immediately:
+Having a blog immediately does two things for you:

-- it gives readers and businesses a reason to visit your website, even if your business doesn't offer something needed on daily basis (a plastering business for example)
+- It gives readers and businesses a reason to visit your website – even if your business doesn't offer something needed on a daily basis.

-- it gives you the chance to establish yourself as an expert in your field.
+- It gives you the chance to establish yourself as a subject matter expert in your field.

-This is why it's so important to have good content.
-Businesses and readers can go just about anywhere on the web to find the answers to their questions and solutions to their problems.
+It's so important to have good content – businesses and readers can go just about anywhere on the web to find the answers to their questions, and solutions to their problems.

 Consider a content marketing plan to make sure you're thinking about what content will work for your audience.